muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "How do you like your new look" Phanna said smugly.

 "I...
 It's... unbelievable..."
-I could barely choke out those words.
+I said barely able to choke out those words.

 It truly was.